General Foundations of Algebra

 image An example of abstract algebraic reasoning about squares. zero: a yellow square. one: one yellow square and one white square on top, right and left. two: one yellow square, two white squares on top vertically and two white squares on each side.

-So, term 3 will be one yellow square and three groups of white squares.Term 3 will have 3 groups of 3 white squares (3 × 3) + one yellow square, which makes 10 in all.
+The term in position 3 will have 3 groups of 3 white squares (3 × 3) + one yellow square which makes 10 in all.

-The student must perform a second abstraction to arrive at "[…] an algebraic generalization, that is, [to] a generalization whose variable is expressed by an indeterminate number" (Radford, Demers, & Miranda, 2009, p.
+The student must perform a second abstraction to arrive at '… an algebraic generalization, that is, to a generalization whose variable is expressed by an indeterminate number' (Radford, Demers, & Miranda, 2009, p.
 16).
 The student first expresses the rule in words and then performs a generalization using an equation.
-The number of squares in the term is equal to the term number × 3 and I add 1.
-This gives me the number of squares that make up the term in question.
+The number of squares in the term is equal to the row number × 3 and then I added 1 to it.

 Or

-Using an equation s = 3 × n + 1 (or s = 3n + 1), where s is the number of squares and n the term number, I describe any term, whatever its position.
+Using an equation s = 3 × p + 1 (or s = 3p + 1), where s is the number of squares and pthe position number, I describe any term, whatever its position.

 Note: In this equation which generalizes the rule of the growing pattern, the rule is composed of a multiplier (× 3) and a constant (+ 1).